PerfAudit/perfaudit.github.io/_posts/2015-03-04-casestudy-caniuse.markdown

 categories: casestudy
 ---

 Hello folks!
 This is Perfaudit's first case study for which we chose [caniuse.com](http://caniuse.com/).
-Lets dive in.
+If you want to see us live auditing the website, checkout our video:

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=VyHKIMORH_k" frameborder="0" allowfullscreen></iframe>

 ## Network profiling
 ![Google pagespeed issues](/images/2015/03/caniuse-pagespeed.png)